Newport, Rhode Island: American Revolutionary era

 Newport was the scene of much activity during the American Revolution.
-William Ellery, one of the signers of the Declaration of Independence, was a Newport native.
-Ellery went on to serve on the Naval Committee.
+William Ellery was a Newport native and one of the signers of the Declaration of Independence.

-In the winter of 1775 and 1776, the Rhode Island Legislature placed militia general William West in charge of rooting out loyalists in Newport, which resulted in several individuals being exiled to the northern part of the state, including Joseph Wanton and Thomas Vernon.
+In the winter of 1775, and 1776, the Rhode Island Legislature placed militia general William West in charge of rooting out loyalists in Newport, which resulted in several individuals being exiled to the northern part of the state, including Joseph Wanton and Thomas Vernon.

-On 8 December 1776, the British occupied the city without opposition.
-Sir Peter Parker led 50-gun British ships, while Lieutenant-General Henry Clinton led 7000 troops.
+On December 8, 1776, the British occupied the city without opposition.
+Sir Peter Parker led 50-gun British ships, while Lieutenant-General Henry Clinton led 7,000 troops.
 According to Alfred Thayer Mahan, "The immediate effect was to close a haven of privateers, which flanked the route of all vessels bound from Europe to New York."

 In the summer of 1778, the Americans began the campaign known as the Battle of Rhode Island.
 This was the first joint operation between the Americans and the French after the signing of the Treaty of Alliance.
-The Americans based in Tiverton planned a formal siege of the town.
-However, the French refused to take part, instead preferring a frontal assault.
+The Americans based in Tiverton planned a formal siege of the town, but the French refused to take part, instead preferring a frontal assault.
 This weakened the American position, and the British were able to expel the Americans from the island.

 In 1779, the British abandoned the location.
 Rodney lamented, "The evacuating Rhode Island was the most fatal measure that could possibly have been adopted.
-It gave up the best and noblest harbor in America, capable of containing the whoile Navy of Britain, and where they could in all seasons lie in perfect security; and from whence squadrons, in forty-eight hours, could blockade the three capital cities of America; namely, Boston, New York, and Philadelphia."
+It gave up the best and noblest harbor in America, capable of containing the whole Navy of Britain, and where they could in all seasons lie in perfect security; and from whence squadrons, in forty-eight hours, could blockade the three capital cities of America; namely, Boston, New York, and Philadelphia."